ramos-04/gitops-scaling/README.md

     1. Create a new IAM user(e.g. admin)
     2. Attach the AWS managed policy `AdministratorAccess` to this new IAM user.
 This gives the user full administrative control without being the root user.
     3. Enable MFA for this 'administrator user' just like the 'root user'
     4. Generate Access Keys(only if programmatic access is needed).
-If you need to use the AWS CLI, SDKs, or tools like Terraform, generate access keys for this user.
+If you need to use AWS CLI, SDKs, or tools like Terraform, generate access keys for this user.
 Store them securely and never embed them directly in code or commit them to source control.
+Kindly prefer using **SSO based authentication and IRSA(IAM Role for Service Account)** which are more secured approaches.

 - **Implement Principle of Least Privilege for IAM**
    1. Create IAM Groups to group the users with similar job functions(e.g. Developers, Security-Auditors, Read-Only).